 Children have playtime from 10:35-10:50.
-We advise children to bring a piece of fruit or healthy snack to eat during this time as fruit is no longer provided.
+We advise children to bring a piece of fruit or vegetables to eat during this time as fruit is no longer provided.

-Year 3 have the privilege of participating in forest school this year.
+Year 3 will participate in forest school this year.
 Further information and a consent letter will be sent home before the first session.